parse-community/docs/_includes/ios/push-notifications.md

 application.registerForRemoteNotifications()
 ```

-We will then update our `%{ParseInstallation}` with the `deviceToken` once the device is registered for push notifications:
+We will then update our `PFInstallation` with the `deviceToken` once the device is registered for push notifications:

 ```objc
 - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {